-Consultants in public health play a senior and significant role in the system whether working in a public health agency, government department, local government or academia.
+The consultant in public health and the public health academic play a senior and significant role in the system whether working in PHE, local government or academia.
 This must be reflected in the arrangements for the appointment to consultant roles that are required.